Striped hyena have a bad rep.

 Most canines have great olfactory organs.
 However, hyenas are not canines, nor are they cats.
-They have their own animal family: hyaenidae.
+They have their own animal family: Hyaenidae.

-When the world goes dark these animals can still see very well.
-They find their food by sight and can pick up on the slightest movements, many miles away.
+When the world goes dark, these animals can still see very well.
+Striped hyena eyes are sharp, so they find their food by sight – picking up on the slightest movements, many miles away.

 That’s not very big for a carnivore.
-Large males weigh up to 55 kg but 35 kg is the average.
+Large males weigh up to 55 kg, but 35 kg is the average.

-This small size makes them potential prey for other carnivores, including clans of spotted hyena.
+A striped hyena’s size is nothing compared to some of Africa’s top predators.
+As such, this small size makes them potential prey for other carnivores, including clans of spotted hyena.

 Striped hyena don’t fight back.
-Instead, they turn their anus inside out and spray a foul smelling liquid at their attackers!
+Instead, they turn their anus inside out and spray a foul-smelling liquid at their attackers!

 Striped hyena are much more like ourselves.
 They develop monogamous relationships and raise their young together.

-20. Living until the age of 12
+Striped hyenas live until the age of 12

 In captivity these animals can live until they are more than 20.

-While it may be humorous to read of vampires, grave robbers and talisman charms, the reality is bleak for these ancient animals.
+While it may be humorous to read of vampires, grave robbers, and talisman charms, the reality is bleak for these ancient animals.